De facto segregation

 Legal cases, such as Keyes v.
 Denver School District No. 1 and Washington v.
 Davis, have highlighted the judiciary's struggle with this distinction.
 The Supreme Court has generally held that de facto segregation is not subject to constitutional remedy unless it can be shown that the state had a "racially discriminatory purpose."
 This narrow interpretation has implications for civil rights, as it limits avenues for challenging segregation that stems from societal practices rather than explicit laws.
 Overall, de facto segregation remains a critical topic in discussions about race, equality, and the role of government in addressing discrimination.

-Significance: The Supreme Court distinguished between the two types of segregation and declared de facto segregation to be constitutional.
+SIGNIFICANCE: The Supreme Court distinguished between the two types of segregation and ruled that de facto segregation was constitutional.

 The Supreme Court held that de facto segregation, which results from merely private action, without the involvement, authorization, or action of the state, is not subject to constitutional remedy.
 The Fourteenth Amendment protects against discriminatory conduct or actions on the part of the state, not against those of private individuals.
 The problems with the distinction between de facto and de jure segregation include determining where state or government conduct ends and individual conduct begins and defining action and conduct.
 Justices William O. Douglas and Lewis F. Powell, Jr., in Keyes v.
 Denver School District No. 1 (1973), urged the Court to abandon the distinction, which Douglas said was muddied by past state actions, restrictive covenants, and other public policies.